rjetalpuria-paramount/GenAIProject/README.md

      ```bash
      echo -n your_email:your_token | base64
      ```
-   - Save the encoded result in an enviroment variable called `ATL_TOKEN`
+   - Save the encoded result in an environment variable called `ATL_TOKEN`

 ## Problems Faced:
-### Problem: OpenAI API is paid and I didn't want to pay for it.
+### Problem: OpenAI API is paid, and I didn't want to pay for it.
 #### Solution:
 - Host the model locally using LM Studio.
-- It provides OpenAI API compatible endpoints, so in future, I can switch to OpenAI API without changing the code.
+- It provides OpenAI API compatible endpoints, so in the future, I can switch to OpenAI API without changing the code.
 - Provides access to various open-source models like Llama2, Mistral, etc.
 ### Problem: LM Studio doesn't support image generation.
 #### Solution: